The Washington DC Conference on Education (WCE2026)

 For and on behalf of the IAFOR International Academic Board and the Conference Programme Committees,

-Dr Joseph Haldane, Osaka University, Japan & University College London, United Kingdom
+Dr Joseph Haldane, The University of Osaka, Japan & University College London, United Kingdom

 Chairman and CEO, IAFOR